My Role: Strategy, user experience, design, illustration

 Adorn is a recurring holiday party for which attendees are asked to create holiday ornaments.
 The ornaments are auctioned off at the event and the proceeds are donated to charity.
 I created the visual concept for this event, in which white items are displayed on a white ground to insinuate a blank canvas and inspire guests’ creativity.

-My Role: Conceptual development, design, illustration
+My Role: Conceptual development, design, illustration, production management

 Converge is a community-focused series of gallery shows that features the work of several local artists per event.
 The initiative required an identity, newsletter announcement and web presence.
 I designed them to reflect the vibrancy of the Chicago creative community.